niccdias/markdown-cv/index.md

 ## Awards & Funding
+`2025` Honorable Mention for Best Paper in Political Behavior.
+"Do Citizens' Policy Opinions Match Their Goals?
+Applying a New Test of Vertical Constraint."
+Midwestern Political Science Association.

 `2024` Junior Fellowship.
 Institute for Humane Studies.

 `2023` Publication Accelerator Grant.
 Institute for Humane Studies. $5,000.